 Cons

-a) Length – Since the multiple steps checkout page may look quite lengthy, it may discourage your customers who really don’t have time to fill all the fields and patiently wait for each step to refresh.
+a) Length—Since the multiple-step checkout page may look lengthy, it may discourage your customers who don’t have time to fill all the fields and patiently wait for each step to refresh.
 Generally, when impatient users see multiple checkout forms, they get disheartened and decide to quit the website and drop the idea of buying the products.

 Recommended post: 10 Usability Tips For eCommerce Web Designers To Enhance Online Shop